garrett-thompson/coinbase-pro-automatic-investments/README.md

 Install dependencies with `npm install`

-Run the script with `npm run start`
+Run the script with `npm run invest`

 Terminal output should look like this: